lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-21-Typed_Set_Theory.md

 but the structural embeddings are hidden and you get to use those beloved set-theoretic constructions.
 And `hf` is definable in higher-order logic without additional axioms.

+*Addendum 2025-11-22*: I wrote above that the technicalities of set theory seldom mattered to anybody else, and on the same day, *Quanta Magazine* published [this article](https://www.quantamagazine.org/a-new-bridge-links-the-strange-math-of-infinity-to-computer-science-20251121/)!